-If you’ve got your sights set on a consulting gig, then you already know what your interview will entail: A case.
-Or several.
+If you’ve got your sights set on a consulting gig, then you already know which one of the types of interviews to expect: a case.

-The case interview is a format in which you, the interviewee, are given a business problem (“How can BigCoal Co. double its growth?”) or a puzzle (“How many tennis balls fit in a 747?”) to solve.
+The case interview is a format in which you, the interviewee, are given a business problem (“How can BigCoal Co. double its growth?”) or a brain teaser (“How many tennis balls fit in a 747?”) to solve.
 Cases have gotten quite the reputation for being intense, quant-heavy, and just downright scary.
-But they don’t have to be—not the scary part, at least.
+But they don’t have to be—not the scary part, at least

 1. Ask Questions—From the Start